 If all the ways I have been along were marked on a map and joined up with a line, it might represent a Minotaur. - Pablo Picasso

 This is a particularly good exhibition at Gagosian Mayfair.
 It is all the stronger for focusing on a particular aspect of Picasso's oeuvre - the bull/Minotaur - the mythic creature Picasso readily identified with - at turns aggressive and lusty, at others tender, and all too vulnerable.
 Every medium that the artist ever worked in is represented here - paint, print, sculpture, ceramics, and even tapestry, displaying just how endlessly creative and inventive he was.
-And although not everything he touched turned to gold, he truly was nonetheless a giant of 20th century art.
+And although not everything he touched turned to gold, he truly was nonetheless a/the giant of 20th century art.

 The painting above, Minotaur in a Boat Saving A Woman, (1937) was my favourite of the paintings featured in the show.
 I loved the cool, chalky, restricted colour palette, and the loose, inventive mark-making of the drawing.
 The portraits of matadors below, were I felt, quite weak and restrained in comparison.